zbrachinara/quicksweeper-doc/src/player.md

 Gameplay, from an implementation perspective, is the process of keeping the state between client and server, and on the serverside client states with each other, consistent.
-In order to do this, the client and server, when an "event" occurs, will send messages to each other that contain property deltas.
+In order to do this, the client and server will send messages to each other on their respective events that contain property deltas.
 A property delta is a description of the changes to properties in the time between messages.

 ## Plexing